ospfranco/ospfranco.github.io/_posts/2024-09-23-make mise installed tools globally available for gui tools.md

 image: /assets/oscar.jpg
 ---

 I'm a very big fan of [Mise](https://mise.jdx.dev).
 It allows me to quickly swap and install system tools in my macOS machine.
-Node, Ruby, Python, JDKs, etc. Instead of doing installations that can permanently change the OS and are not easy to revert, Mise handles all of that, even on a per folder basis.
+Node, Ruby, Python, JDKs, etc. Instead of doing installations that can permanently change the OS and are not easy to revert (even with Homebrew), Mise handles all multiple installations on a per folder level.

-However, I don't always want to configure the environment per folder.
-So I usually set a global version for the most common tools I use, one of them being Node:
+I usually set a global version for the most common tools I use, one of them being Node:

 ```
 mise global node@20
 ```

 This works perfectly when I run the commands from the terminal.
-However, the problem comes with GUI apps such a Git Fork or Xcode.
+However, the problem comes with GUI apps such as Android Studio or Xcode.
 This apps do not execute binaries from a terminal session (at least not a sandboxed one).
 So one has to make the installed tools available to them.
-One way that works for single binaries (e.g. node) is to create a symlink
+One way that works for single binaries (e.g. node) is to create a symlink:

 ```
 sudo ln -s $(which node) /usr/local/bin
 ```

-However, this breaks down when one has to link a binary that might depend on a relative structure.
+However, this breaks down when one has to link a binary that might depend on a relative structure import.
 One example is npm:

 ```
-sudo ln -s $(which npm) /usr/local/bin
+sudo ln -s $(which npx) /usr/local/bin
 ```

-Will throw an error whenever the GUI program tries to execute an `npm` command:
+Will throw an error whenever the GUI program tries to execute an `npm` command, here is one example from my Android Studio when trying to run a React Native app:

 ```
 node:internal/modules/cjs/loader:1148